snyk-tech-services/backstage-plugin-snyk/README.md

 Some more examples can be found in [here](https://github.com/snyk-tech-services/backstage-plugin-snyk/tree/develop/test/fixtures)

-## Migration steps from version 1.x to 2.x
+## Migration steps from plugin version 1.x to 2.x

 - Update the proxy target to not contain /v1